Read the France guide introduction

 How to Travel in France?

-France is a large country, crisscrossed with mountains and rivers.
+France is a large country.
 However, the nation teems with quality roads, high-speed railway (TGV), and airports serving full service and budget (low-cost) airlines.
 Hence, traveling the French Republic is quick and easy.
 Furthermore, cruise companies offer leisure river (Seine, Loire, Rhone) and sea cruises (French Riviera).

 Flower beds and patterns in Versailles Palace garden